 Location: 120 Pleasant Hill Ave.
 N, second level meeting room, Sebastopol, CA 95472

-Schedule: 9:30 to 4:30 on the second Friday of the month: September, October, November, January, February, March, May, June
+Schedule: 9:30 to 4:30 on the second Friday of the month: September, October, November or December, January, February, March, May, June

 Cost: Eight days of the Training Seminar in Bowen Theory $1,200.